ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 <h2>Introduction</h2>
 The assignment for this week will utilize concepts of input and output and simple control flow that we covered in class (Chapter 2 in the book).
 You may utilize other concepts of programming as well, as you see fit.

-This assignment is due on Friday, October 7th at 12:00 pm.

 <h2>Step 1: Getting Ready</h2>
 If you have not gotten a CoE account yet, please do so as soon as possible!